comwrap/adobe-commerce-feed-generator-app-builder/adobe-api/mesh/README.md

         "handler": {
           "openapi": {
             "source": "https://magento.host/rest/schema?services=storeWebsiteRepositoryV1",
-             // can be udpated to /rest/schema?services=all if we want to use all rest enpoint in mesh
+             // can be updated to /rest/schema?services=all if we want to use all rest enpoint in mesh

             "schemaHeaders": {
               "Authorization": "Bearer {context.headers['x-ac-api-token']}"